 Evaluating top rope sites and establishing top rope climbs, to help the climber "see" the route, how it will unfold, and to manage potential problems.

-Building anchors to help the climber understand protection placement and the forces that affect those placements - which is essential to becoming a safe climber and fully understanding more complex skills such as crevasse rescue.
+Building anchors to help the climber understand protection placement and the forces that affect those placements - which is essential to becoming a safe climber and fully understanding more complex skills.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition is required.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
+Multiple sessions at a rock gym will prove very valuable when preparing for this course.
 Comprehensive training information can be found here.

 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
 With each expedition, trek and course, we not only attempt to leave the environment as we found it, but strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
 Each staff member is dedicated to environmentally sound alpine ascents.

 Environmental stewardship remains one of our core values, and we take Leave No Trace ethics and practices seriously.
 The mountains are our home and we are unwilling to sacrifice their preservation for human objectives.
 On every one of our courses and climbs, we teach and follow the environmentally appropriate Leave No Trace principles and practices.